-Even the safest driver may occasionally get pulled over for speeding, driving through a red light, etc. Regardless of what you are being accused of, though, it’s important to stay calm and be respectful when a police officer pulls you over.
+Even the safest driver may occasionally get pulled over for speeding, driving through a red light, etc by law enforcement.
+Regardless of what you are being accused of, though, it’s important to stay calm and be respectful when a police officer pulls you over.
 Here’s why.

 The officer is just doing his job.